-A report alleging an incident of prohibited conduct can be made informally, anonymously, orally or in writing.
-Supportive measures are available for students and employees who make a report.
-A person making a report is not required to file a Formal Complaint.
+A report can be made informally, anonymously, orally or in writing.
+Supportive measures are available for students, faculty, or staff making a report.
+A person making a report alleging sexual harassment is not required to file a Formal Complaint.

 Only a Formal Complaint initiates the resolution process set forth in this Procedure.
 A Formal Complaint must be written and signed by the complainant.
-Supportive measures are available for the complainant and respondents named in the Formal Complaint.
+Supportive measures are available for complainant and respondents named in the Formal Complaint.